-The U.S. Centers for Disease Control and Prevention (CDC) has just released a progress report on its efforts to beat some of the leading causes of injury, illness, disability, and death in the U.S.
+The U.S. Centers for Disease Control and Prevention (CDC) has just on its efforts to beat some of the leading causes of injury, illness, disability, and death in the U.S.

 “Many of these result in needless suffering because, in fact, we have the knowledge and tools that could make a difference,” CDC director Tom Frieden said.